 NOTE: The touchpad responds to movement not to force.
 There is no need to tap the surface too hard.
 Tapping too hard does not increase the responsiveness of the touchpad.
 The touchpad responds best to light pressure.

 Storage Devices

 Storage devices allow the Notebook PC to read or write documents, pictures, and other files to various data storage devices.
 This Notebook PC has the following storage devices:

-- PC card or ExpressCard (depending on model)
+- ExpressCard

-- Optical drive
+- · Optical drive

-- Flash memory reader
+- · Flash memory reader

-- Hard disk drive
+- · Hard disk drive